drandreaskrueger/prvpubtesting/README.md

 1. first commit `git add README.md; git commit -m "from now on all happens local and in gitlab only"`
 1. push (ONLY) to gitlab: `git push` or `git push origin master`

+only when I (got paid, and) want to reveal the new code to everyone, I push to the public repo:

+`git push upstream master`